Health

 • Hazardous materials

-• Piles should be no larger than 8 feet wide and 6 feet high.
+• Burn piles should be no larger than 8 feet wide and 6 feet high.

-• Fires must be constantly attended by a competent and non-impaired person.
+• Fires must always be attended by a responsible person who is not impaired.

-• Always have water, a rake, and a shovel available at the burn location.
+• Always have water, a rake, and a shovel nearby while burning.

-• All burning must be extinguished by nightfall.
+• All burning must be finished by nightfall.

 Open Burning is prohibited when a “Red Flag Warning”, “Air Quality Action Day” for ozone and/or fine particulates, or other air pollution emergency is in effect in the area of the proposed burn.